chuanqin666/VIAProject/README.md

 * nested.html: The output HTML file after running nested.py
 * block.html: The output HTML file after running block.py
 * full.html: The output HTML file after running full.py
+* form.html: The output HTML file after running form.py
+* footer.html: The output HTML file after running footer.py
+* header.html: The output HTML file after running header.py

 * image folder: Store the images in this project
 * json-doc folder: Store the Json file in this project
+* val_forms folder: Store all files used in this form.py
+* val_footers folder: Store all files used in this footer.py
+* val_headers folder: Store all files used in this header.py

 - Documents for developers, not so important:
   * cmd.txt: Record some commands to remind me.
   * requirements.txt: Some libraries used in this project.
+  * ADEVI user experience.txt: Useless in this project.